Ophryocystis elektroscirrha

+Ophryocystis elektroscirrha was long thought to exclusively parasitize monarch (Danaus plexippus) and queen (Danaus gilippus) butterflies, however a study by Gao et al. (2020) discovered OE or an OE-like parasite on three noctuid moth species, and Parthenos sylvia, another butterfly in the monarch family.

 Life cycle

-Ophryocystis elektroscirrha is usually transmitted from females to their offspring when the females scatter spores on their egg chorions and surfaces of milkweed leaves, the host plant of monarchs and queens, during oviposition (egg laying).
-Male butterflies can also have O.e. disease, and will scatter the dormant spores onto Milkweed leaves as they fly around, and can scatter spores onto a female butterfly during mating.
-The female that has spores scattered onto her during mating does not have the disease, but now can scatter those dormant spores onto the eggs she lays or onto Milkweed leaves.
-Milkweeds contains toxins that partially protect monarch larvae.
-The spores are ingested by the larvae.
-After they enter a host's gut, the spores open and emerging sporozoites penetrate a larva's gut wall and migrate to its hypoderm (the layer of cells that secrete the larva's cuticle), where they undergo two phases of vegetative reproduction.
+Ophryocystis elektroscirrha is most often transmitted from females to their offspring, when spores stick to the female's body and get scattered on her eggs and the surface of milkweed leaves, the host plants of monarch and queen caterpillars.
+Male butterflies can also have O. elektroscirrha, and scatter the dormant spores onto milkweed leaves as they fly around, or pass them onto females during mating.

+Spores of O. elektroscirrha are ingested by the caterpillars when they eat their egg chorion (shell) after they hatch, and when they feed from infected milkweed.
+Once the parasite has entered the host's gut, the spores open and emerging sporozoites penetrate the gut wall and migrate to the hypoderm (the layer of cells that secrete the larva's cuticle), where they undergo two phases of vegetative reproduction.
 After the caterpillar pupates, O. elektroscirrha starts reproducing sexually.
-Three days before adults emerge, developing parasite spores can be seen through their pupal integuments.
+Three days before the adults emerge, developing parasite spores can be seen through their pupal integuments.
 The adult butterflies emerge covered with spores, mostly on their abdomens.
-Parasites do not continue to replicate on adult butterflies and spores must be eaten by larvae before they can cause new infections.
+Parasites do not continue to replicate on adult butterflies, and spores must be eaten by larvae before they can cause new infections.

-Effects
+Effects on monarchs

-O. elektroscirrha is geographically widespread, and may have a long history of occurrence with monarch butterflies.
+O. elektroscirrha is geographically widespread and may have a long history of occurrence with monarch butterflies.
 Infection by O. elektroscirrha causes monarchs to have lower survival rates.
 O. elektroscirrha has negative effects on survival and fitness.
 This is more severe when larvae ingest a larger number of spores, and are infected at earlier instars.
 Statistically significant infection rates result in abnormal adult eclosion.
 High infection can result in smaller wingspans and lower weights.
 Mating success decreases with higher parasite loads and, though females that mate and lay eggs have a shorter lifespan, they have no decrease in egg-laying.
 Spores are passed from female to caterpillar.
 Parasite levels vary between geographical populations ranging from 70% to 3%.
 This is not the case in laboratory rearing, where after a few generations, all individuals can be infected.

 Infection with this parasite results in culling.
 Migrating monarchs that are infected are less likely to complete the migration.
 Populations which migrate have lower parasite loads than those which are non-migratory.

 Infection rates

 The prevalence (proportion of butterflies infected) with O. elektroscirrha is highly variable and it varies inversely with host migration distances.
 Non-migratory populations can have an infection rate of up to 70%.
-30% of the western migratory population are also infected.
+Thirty percent of the western migratory population are also infected.
 Less than 8% of monarchs from the eastern migratory population are heavily infected.

+O. elektroscirrha parasites are viable for two weeks across a range of temperatures (3–32 °C), but prolonged high heat causes a decrease in spore viability.